lyz-code/blue-book/docs/dawarich.md

 Be careful not to upgrade with watchtower, the devs say that it's not safe yet to do so.

+# Usage

+## How to see the coordinates of a point

+You need to enable the "Points" layer, which is on the layers menu at the top right of the map.

+Then if you click on one point you can get the coordinates

 # Not there yet

 - [Immich photos are not well shown](https://github.com/Freika/dawarich/issues/1071): This happens when opening the map, or selecting one of the buttons "Yesterday", "Last 7 Days" or "Last month".
 If you select the same date range through the date-pickers, the photos are shown.
 - [Support import of OSMand+ favourites gpx](https://github.com/Freika/dawarich/issues/1261)
 - [OpenID/Oauth support](https://github.com/Freika/dawarich/issues/65)